arialdomartini/functional-programming-in-csharp/chapter-2.md

 #### Strategies for managing side effects
 * Isolate I/O effecs
 * Avoid mutating arguments
   * 'The reason why this is such a terrible idea is that the behavior of the method is now tightly coupled with that of the caller: the caller relies on the method to perform its side effect, and the callee relies on the caller to initialize the list.
-As such, both methods must be aware of the implementation details of the other, making it impossible to reason about the methods in isolation.'
+As such, both methods must be aware of the implementation details of the other, making it impossible to reason about the methods in isolation.**
   * It is always possible to structure a method's code  so that it does not mutate its arguments

 ## Purity and concurrency
+* '*Why do you have to explicitly instruct the runtime to parallelize the operation?
+Why can’t it just figure out that it’s a good idea to parallelize the operation, just like it figures out when it’s a good time to run the garbage collector?*' (**discuss**)
+* Surprisingly, the functional version is slowr (**discuss**)

+### Pure functions parallelize well
+* In fact, the functional version of the preceeding exercise get faster than the non-functional one once parallelized.
+  * To "parallelize well" means that pure functions are immune to the issues that make concurrency hard.

+### Types of concurrency

+* Asynchrony: non-blocking operations
+* Parallelism: hardware, like singing in the shower
+* Multi-threading: software, like chatting with multiple people

+In all cases, the order is not granted.